orchid-initiative/laelia-store/documentation/PROJECT_CHARTER.md

 - Internship experience with Celeste and Diana
 - Jackie will be more familiar with Orchid
 - Orchid will learn more about proper translation tools to use (Spanish/English)
+- Can be a practice platform for larger ideas in the future.

 **Costs:**
 - $0 upfront for domain space.